FORTH-ICS-INSPIRE/artemis/README.md

 privacy, and flexibility.
 With the ARTEMIS approach, prefix hijacking can be neutralized within a minute!

-You can read more about ARTEMIS (and check e.g., news and related publications) on the INSPIRE Group ARTEMIS [webpage](http://www.inspire.edu.gr/artemis).
+You can read more about ARTEMIS (and check e.g., news, presentations and related publications) on the INSPIRE Group ARTEMIS [webpage](http://www.inspire.edu.gr/artemis).

 This repository contains the software of ARTEMIS as a tool.
 ARTEMIS can be run on a testing server/VM as a modular (and extensible) multi-container application.
+Up to today it has been tested at a major greek ISP, a dual-homed edge academic network (our home institutional network), and a major R&E US backbone network.

 ## Features